Gottfrid-N/Emergent-Engineering/.minecraft/local/kubejs/event_groups/PlayerEvents/chat.md

 Sets the message that the player sent.
 ```

+- `boolean hasGameStage(String var0)`

+  Parameters:
-- `String getUsername()`
+  - var0: String

 ```
-Gets the username of the player that sent the message.
+Checks if the player has the specified game stage
 ```

 - `void addGameStage(String var0)`